odisha-ml/website/content/resources/index.md

 ## Odia language AI resources
 - [Awesome Odia AI](https://github.com/odisha-ml/Awesome-Odia-AI/): A curated list of awesome resources about Odia language AI like Language Models, Datasets, and more.
+- [AI Glossary](https://glossary.odishaai.org/): A glossary of terms used in the field of AI.